khalid-hussain/theprophetswudu/source.md

 obligatory in both of them in the established view of the _madhhab_; and it is the saying of Ibn al-Mubārak, Ibn Abī Laylā and Isḥāq, and was also reported from ʿAtā.”

+## Taking Water Into The Nose With The Right Hand And Expelling It With The Left

+ʿAbd Khayr said: We were sitting, looking towards ʿAlī as he made _wuḍū_, and he entered into his mouth a handful of water with his right hand and washed his mouth and nose, then expelled it from his nose with his left hand—he did that three times, then said: Whoever would like to see the way of purification of the Emissary of Allah \pbuh, then this is his purification.[^32]

+# Washing The Face

+The face (_wajh_) is determined as being everything between the beginning of the hair down to the cheeks and the chin, and up to the start of the ears including that which is between the beard and ear.

+Allah \swt says,

+> O Ye who believe!
+When ye prepare for prayer, wash your faces,
+> and your hands (and arms) to the elbows; rub your heads (with
+> water); and (wash) your feet to the ankles.
+[Sūrah al-Māʾidah, 5:7]

+Humrān ibn Abān narrates that ʿUthmān \mabpwhim called for water to make _wuḍū_ and so mentioned the way in which the Prophet
+\pbuh made _wuḍū_.
+Humrān said: Then he washed his face three times.[^33]